EthWorks/ethereum.rb/README.md

 * Call and wait for the result of Solidity function calls.
 * Contract events

+## Ethereum Node Compatibility

+* Tested on parity
+* Might work with geth

 ## Ruby Compatibility

 * Ruby 2.x